Skip to content

 This is a label control.
 Notice how you can specify the message of the label, the color of the label, and the font size.
 You will also click “Show Only When” and pick the control element on which the specified element (such as this message) is dependent.
 In our example case, the project type must be like “landscape” in order to show the warning message.

-This is a container element.
-It will group all elements below it until another group control is found.
+This will group all controls below it until another group control is used.
 For example, in the global template there are two group controls.
 The first is “User Info” and it groups all controls under it until it comes to the next group control, called “Project Info”.
-Dragging these up or down will demonstrate how control elements will get placed within their specified group.

 This is a simply textbox control.
 When editing this control, you can specify if this is intended for any special purposes like an email address or a number.
 By default it is set to plain text.